 But by the unwritten rules of this brave new digital world, if you are in any kind of service business, you simply must have a blog, because you have to keep God, er Google, happy.
 Google wants “content.”
 Lots and lots of content.
 And it is never, ever satisfied.
 It doesn’t matter if you are a plumber or a carpenter, a trader in cryptocurrencies or a purveyor of cat-fetish products.
 If you have a website and you use that website to get customers, you had better have a blog or some other steady supply of fresh content or Google will downgrade you.
 Let your website go stale and one dark day you will drop irrevocably off the crucial front page, at which point, for all intents and purposes, you will no longer exist.

 But people really don’t read any more, either.
 Too many things competing for their limited attention.
 Any kind of text that is more than a hundred and fifty words in length is simply too long, and people lose interest.
-It’s all but destroyed long-form journalism.
+This collective loss of attention span has all but destroyed long-form journalism.
 You go to the considerable trouble of producing a thoughtful, well-written piece of three or four thousand words or so, only to be met with a collective yawn.
 Or worse, your masterwork is branded with the dismissive shorthand TL; DR (“Too long; don’t read”) by the many self-appointed critics out there.
 You know all this, but forge ahead anyway because you cannot help it, and because Google must be appeased.

 At some point it occurred to me that as long as I was going to have to generate content that almost nobody read anyway, I might as well write about things that matter to me, so that at least one of us isn’t bored.
 Google won’t care, I figured.
 Content is content.
 So gradually the snooze-worthy computer-related postings were replaced with meandering essays and stories about all manner of things.
 The blog still isn’t being read by anybody, but at least Google seems to be happy and I feel like I’ve done something worthwhile.